-To further clarify this requirement, all individuals who may come into contact with PHI must receive training, which includes management, clinical staff, administration staff, hospital porters, and even cleaning staff, as the latter may encounter paperwork containing PHI.
+To further clarify this requirement, all individuals who may come into contact with PHI must receive training.
+This includes management, clinical staff, administration staff, hospital porters, and even cleaning staff, as the latter may encounter paperwork containing PHI.
 Training should be appropriate to the role of each individual and must cover all HIPAA provisions relevant to an individual’s role and responsibilities.

 How Often is HIPAA Training Required?

 There is some flexibility when it comes to the provision of training.
 The Privacy Rule states that training must be provided “To each member of the covered entity’s workforce by no later than the compliance date for the covered entity”; “to each new member of the workforce within a reasonable period of time after the person joins the covered entity’s workforce”; and “to each member of the covered entity’s workforce whose functions are affected by a material change in the policies or procedures… within a reasonable period of time after the material change becomes effective.”

 In addition to initial HIPAA training and following a change to policies and procedures, refresher training sessions must also be provided.
 HIPAA only calls for “periodic” training, which is rather vague.
-The industry best practice is for refresher HIPAA training to be provided annually, with re-training on the requirements of HIPAA provided no less frequently than every two years.
+The industry best practice is for refresher HIPAA training to be provided annually, with re-training on the requirements of HIPAA provided no less than every two years.